Pacific-salmon-assess/SalmonLRP_WCVI_CK/README.md

 *Required for*: Generating projection-based reference points and figure of projections

-**Step 10)** Compile output file documenting whether individual inlets were above their lower benchmarks for each MC trial.
+**Step 10)** Compile output file documenting whether individual inlets were above their lower benchmarks for each MC trial (this step is supplemental and is only needed to plot individual inlets on aggregate reference points plot, see 'Required for' section below).

 *File*: 'CUppnLB.R'